 In this section we ask what aspects of the model can be identified by the data once one recognizes the endogeneity of choices and abstains from an equilibrium selection rule.
-The proof strategy is similar to that in, for example, Elbers and Ridder (1982) and Heckman and Honoré (1989) on the events $T_1 < T_2$ and $T_1 > T_2$ .
+The proof strategy is similar to that in, for example, Elbers and Ridder (1982) and Heckman and Honoré (1989) applied to the events $T_1 < T_2$ and $T_1 > T_2$.
+Like those papers, we rely crucially on the continuous nature of the durations, and it is not straightforward to generalize our results to the case where one observes discretized versions of the durations.